scastlara/NewIt/README.md

     - See:
         - http://stackoverflow.com/questions/8301586/mysql-full-text-search-search-for-short-words
         - http://www.ranks.nl/stopwords/spanish
-- [ ] Implement search modifyiers +palabra -esta_no "literal"
+- [ ] Implement search modifiers +palabra -esta_no "literal"
-- [ ] Drop down menu to choose category (using another GET request parameter).
+- [x] Drop down menu to choose category (using another GET request parameter).
-- [ ] Basic DB search implementation using the GET request.
+- [x] Basic DB search implementation using the GET request.
 - [ ] Implement User login view + template.
 - [ ] Implement a way to sign up in our application.
+- [ ] User subscriptions and user settings.
 - [ ] Create view + template for user settings (user management before this).
 - [ ] [ OPTIONAL ] Integrate Javascript word clouds for categories? news read by the user? search terms?
 - [ ] [ OPTIONAL ] Implement a way to add or request the addition of new RSS sources.